silnrsi/feax/docs/feax_future.md

 so shouldn't do things that can't be expressed in FEA.

 As things get implemented from here, they will be moved to feaextensions.md.
-There are no guaranteees that what is in here, will end up in makefeax.
+There are no guaranteees that what is in here, will end up in makefea.
 The various features listed here are given priorities:

 | Level | Priority